codingMustache/codingMustache/README.md

 ## Joke of the Day

-It's been months since I bought the book "how to scam people online".
-It still hasn't turned up.
+Man, I really love my furniture... me and my recliner go way back.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. HTTP
+ 1. United States
- 2. IRC
+ 2. Germany
- 3. HTTPS
+ 3. China (People&#039;s Republic of)
- 4. FTP
+ 4. Taiwan

 <details>
   <summary>Answer</summary>
-  IRC
+  Taiwan
 </details>

 ## Home Server Up-Time

-Its been **** since this server shutdown
+Its been **1 days** since this server shutdown